srozemuller/rozemuller_blog/content/blog/2022-11-17-disable-user-tenant-creation/index.md

 ![tenant-creation](tenant-creation.png)

-In this short blob, I show how to disable this option for users.
+In this short blog, I show how to disable this option for users.

 {{< toc >}}